How to Make a WordPress Website with Elementor

 When picking any theme, check:

-• Reviews and active installations (higher numbers mean better community testing)
+- Reviews and active installations (higher numbers indicate more community testing)

 Step 6 – Create a Page

 Now create your first page.
-Go to Pages > Add New, give it a title, and click “Edit with Elementor” to open the visual editor.
+Go to Pages > Add New, give it a title (for example, “Home”), and click “Edit with Elementor” to open the visual editor.

 Elementor’s interface shows your page on the right and a widget panel on the left.
 If you want a head start, click the folder icon at the top of the canvas to open the Template Library.
 Browse complete page layouts, import one, then customize it with your own text, images, and brand colors.